aantron/better-enums/doc/DesignDecisionsFAQ.md

 data structures &mdash; something I haven't gotten to yet because there doesn't seem to be a data structure to measure that is not disqualified by the speed of generation.

+### Why not use indices for the representation?

+Representing Better Enum values by their indices in the declaration list seems like a tempting solution for the problem of having multiple constants with the same numeric value.
+It also speeds up some operations.
+For example, if a Better Enum is simply an index, then getting its string representation is simply indexing an array, rather than some kind of data structure lookup.

+    // Representations 0, 1, 2, 3 instead of 1, 2, 3, 1.
+    <em>ENUM(Kind, int, A = 1, B, C, D = A)</em>

+Choosing this approach has serious drawbacks.

+- The data structure lookup has simply been moved to another place.
+It now takes time to convert from a literal `Kind::D` to a Better Enum.
+- It is still impossible to disambiguate between the literals `Kind::D` and `Kind::A` (1 and 1).
+Only the Better Enums objects of type `Kind` that represent `D` and `A` are different from each other (0 and 3).
+This is not only a technical problem, but is also quite unintuitive.
+- Treating a Better Enum represented by an index as untyped memory produces surprising results.
+This makes Better Enums much less useful with functions such as `fwrite`.
+Worse, Better Enums become sensitive to declaration order even when initializers are given explicitly.
+Using indices for the representation makes it difficult to maintain compatibility with external protocols and file formats.

 [contact]: ${prefix}Contact.html
 [traits]: #Traits